gchein/rate-limited-notification-service/README.md

 bundle exec rspec
   ```

+All the files related to the test suite are in the 'spec' folder, mainly the two below:
+ - ***'spec/models/notification_spec.rb'***: This is the file that tests the Notification model's behaviours and validations.
+The enforcement of the limitations imposed by the ruleset is tested here.
+ - ***'spec/requests/notifications_spec.rb'***: This is the file that tests the Notifications Controller, to ensure that the HTTP Requests are being handled properly.

 ## Remarks, Assumptions, and Future Development
  - **User Model**: A basic User model was created for testing purposes to ensure the code is functioning correctly.
 - **Notification Model**: The attribute notification_type was used instead of type to avoid conflicts with Rails' reserved column names.